 She shoved the bathroom door open and strode out.
 Grey clouds stretched beyond the small, high windows and the carpet stretched away below portraits and tapestries of goblin warbands.
 ‘And now I’m lost.
 How annoying.’

 Fleur wandered the corridors back in what she hoped was the direction she’d come.
 But knowing magical architecture, it’s anything but.
 Just my luck.
-As always.

 ‘Honestly, Ron.’
 The bushy-haired girl Fleur’d seen near Harry Potter on occasion dragged a gangly redhead into an empty classroom.
 ‘This spat with Harry is getting well out of hand.’